LaurynasVis/LaurynasVis/README.md

 -->

 ### 👨‍💻 About Me
-I'm a prospective graduate student specializing in Data Science and Molecular Biology.
+I'm a prospective certified Data Scientist with a background and bachelor's degree in Molecular Biology.
 My journey into the world of data science began during my molecular biology studies, where I discovered a profound interest in biostatistics.
 This revelation fueled my decision to pivot my career towards the dynamic field of data science.

 - 📖 I’m currently exploring Deep Learning, focusing on PyTorch framework, CNN, and Computer Vision.
 - 🔭 Actively seeking opportunities in Data Science.